❖

 Little posts cannot support heavy weights.

-As the pine and the cedar endure the frost and snow,
+As the pine and the cedar endure the frost and snow, so intelligence and wisdom overcome dangers and hardships.

 Everyone has a black pig in his house.